Evidence for the bursary and payment

 We aim to allocate the bursaries during the first term.
 We will be in touch with you over the summer and in the first few weeks of term if we require any information from you to help with our allocation.

-The £2,000 bursary is paid in three equal instalments:
+The Childcare bursary and the UWE Cares bursary are paid in three equal instalments.

-The £500 Low Income bursary will be paid in one instalment on 16
+The £500 Low Income bursary will be paid in one instalment.